boutell/tome/README.md

 needed in `draw`.
 Make this finally feel good over ssh.
 DONE
 * Find and Replace DONE
 * Fix the delay before entering select mode with ESC works DONE
-* Continuous parsing so indent is performant
+* Continuous parsing so indent is performant DONE
-* Parens-aware indent
+* Parens-aware indent DONE
-* String-aware indent
+* String-aware indent DONE
+* Make the js stuff file extension specific
 * Indent-aware paste (autofix spacing of all pasted lines)
 * Control-Q should not offer to save if there are no changes
 * Help Screen (as a scrollable read-only editor)
 * Comment toggling
 * File locking for the actual file
-* Make the js stuff file extension specific
 * Make the js stuff work in a script tag too
 * Plugin support flexible enough that anyone can install a feature from any source without shipping it in core, e.g. not everyone wants AI copilot in their life but some people do